piqus/bfp4f-limiter/README.md

 Weapon limiter script needs some goodies to work:

+If you are using SQL database:

+* PHP >= 5.3
+* PHP PDO extension (included in PHP v5.3)

+Likely all LAMP/WAMPs have MySQL database include, so I don't think so you need links to external databases.

 If you are using MongoDB:

-* PHP >= 5.3
 * (MongoDB)[http://www.mongodb.org/] or SQL database like **MySQL**.
 * PHP mongo extension (I recommend to download it from (PECL)[http://php.net/manual/en/mongo.installation.php]).
 If you are using MongoDB as database.
-* PHP PDO extension (included in PHP v5.3)

 You can get MongoDB database from (MongoLab)[https://www.mongohq.com/home] or (MongoHQ)[https://mongolab.com/welcome/].